Character Search

 Considering the effort, danger, and humiliation (it is implied that she has been sleeping with the Bushmaster) she had to go through, it seems very out of character for her to blow her cover like that.
 Misty is a pretty level headed character; you'd think she'd just say "Danny can handle himself".
 This is setting aside the fact that the Bushmaster had absolutely nothing to do with the Serpent's attack; the only reason he's having that conversation is so that Misty can be brought into the plot.

-Second, this entirely an Iron Fist story.
+Second, this is entirely an Iron Fist story.
 Spider-Man contributes actually nothing, and Misty and Colleen, supposedly the co-stars of the second issue, don't really get to do anything.
 Everyone gets a few obligatory hits in, of course; it's just that they're completely irrelevant to the plot, especially once they realize it's an "Iron Fist has to do this for himself" sort of a thing.

 Spider-Man referring to Iron Fist "fighting that reject from Enter The Dragon", even though Iron Fist and the Steel Serpent are essentially wearing the exact same outfit, was another "Whuhuh?" moment for me.